Syracuse visits Boyd and Binghamton - WTOP News

 Binghamton, New York; Wednesday, 7:30 p.m.
 EST

-BOTTOM LINE: Binghamton hosts Syracuse after Yanniah Boyd scored 20 points in Binghamton’s 64-62 victory against the Siena Saints.
+BOTTOM LINE: Binghamton plays Syracuse after Yanniah Boyd scored 20 points in Binghamton’s 64-62 victory against the Siena Saints.

-The Bearcats are 3-1 in home games.
-Binghamton leads the America East with 8.8 fast break points.
+The Bearcats have gone 3-1 at home.
+Binghamton scores 62.3 points while outscoring opponents by 3.4 points per game.

 The Orange are 0-1 on the road.
-Syracuse has a 0-1 record in games decided by less than 4 points.
+Syracuse ranks second in the ACC with 13.2 offensive rebounds per game led by Kyra Wood averaging 3.4.

-TOP PERFORMERS: Jadyn Weltz is shooting 34.0% from beyond the arc with 1.8 made 3-pointers per game for the Bearcats, while averaging 12 points and 2.7 steals.
+TOP PERFORMERS: Jadyn Weltz averages 1.8 made 3-pointers per game for the Bearcats, scoring 12.0 points while shooting 34.0% from beyond the arc.

 Georgia Woolley is scoring 14.8 points per game and averaging 3.0 rebounds for the Orange.